paoloserra/specres/README.md

 optional advanced arguments:
   -notrack, --no-track-sign-change
-                        *** ADVANCED OPTION *** Skip the sign tracking of +/- sqrt[FT(<A_F>)] and always take the + sign.
+                        *** ADVANCED OPTION *** Skip the sign tracking of +/- sqrt[FT(<A_F>)].
+This means always taking the + sign unless the user forces the sign change at specific points with -force.
   -trackpar TRACK_SIGN_CHANGE_PARAMS TRACK_SIGN_CHANGE_PARAMS TRACK_SIGN_CHANGE_PARAMS TRACK_SIGN_CHANGE_PARAMS TRACK_SIGN_CHANGE_PARAMS, --track-sign-change-params TRACK_SIGN_CHANGE_PARAMS TRACK_SIGN_CHANGE_PARAMS TRACK_SIGN_CHANGE_PARAMS TRACK_SIGN_CHANGE_PARAMS TRACK_SIGN_CHANGE_PARAMS
                         *** ADVANCED OPTION *** Space-separated parameters of the algorithm that tracks the sign of +/- sqrt[FT(<A_F>)].
 The algorithm looks for local minima sufficiently close to zero.
 The five parameters are: 1) Half-width of the window used to check whether a point is a local minimum, to be rounded to the nearest integer.
 Default = 15.
-2) Minimum fraction of points with a larger value inside the above window.
+2) Minimum fraction of points with a larger value than the central point inside the above window.
 Must be between 0 and 1, with higher values giving fewer sign changes.
 Default = 0.7.
-3) Minumum fraction of points with a negative
-                        (positive) 1st derivative on the side closer to (farther from) the zero-frequency term.
+3) Minumum fraction of points with a negative (positive) 1st derivative on the side closer to (farther from) the zero-frequency term.
 Must be between 0 and 1, with higher values giving fewer sign changes.
                         Default = 0.5.
-4)
-                        Maximum ratio between the point and the peak.
+4) Maximum ratio between the point and the peak.
 Must be between 0 and 1, with lower values giving fewer sign changes.
 Default = 0.1.
 5) Minimum distance from another local minimum candidate, to be rounded to the nearest integer.
 Points closer than this limit are grouped together in a friends-of-friends way, and only the median point of each group is retained).
 Default = 5.
   -force FORCE_SIGN_CHANGE [FORCE_SIGN_CHANGE ...], --force-sign-change FORCE_SIGN_CHANGE [FORCE_SIGN_CHANGE ...]
-                        *** ADVANCED OPTION *** Space-separated list of points where to change the sign of sqrt[FT(<A_F>)].
-Can only be used with -notrack.
+                        *** ADVANCED OPTION *** Space-separated list of points where to force a sign change of sqrt[FT(<A_F>)].
+Can only be used with -notrack, because the sign tracking algorithm would generally give a conflicting list of points.
   -interp INTERP_SIGN_CHANGE INTERP_SIGN_CHANGE INTERP_SIGN_CHANGE, --interp-sign-change INTERP_SIGN_CHANGE INTERP_SIGN_CHANGE INTERP_SIGN_CHANGE
-                        *** ADVANCED OPTION *** Space-separated parameters used for interpolating sqrt[FT(<A_F>)] across the sign-changing points.
+                        *** ADVANCED OPTION *** Space-separated parameters used for interpolating sqrt[FT(<A_F>)] across the sign-changing points, whether found by the sign tracking algorithm or given by the user.
 Interpolation avoids abrupt jumps across the zero line in case of significan noise floor.
 The three parameters are: 1) Number of points to be included in the interpolation on either side of the point.
 Default = 10.
 Set to 0 for no interpolation.
 2) Order of the fit.
 Default = 2.
 3) Number of points to be excluded from the interpolation on either side of the point.
 If > 0, the above number of points included in the interpolation does not change, and the points included move outward.
 Default = 10.
   -floor NOISE_FLOOR, --noise-floor NOISE_FLOOR
                         *** ADVANCED OPTION *** Calculate the noise floor of FT(<A_F>) as the selected percentile (0 to 100), and subtract it before reconstructing the kernel K. Default = -1 = no noise floor removal.